minjo1234/TIL/3.Resource/CS/SAA/IAM.md

 - Sid: an identifier for the statement (optional)
 - Effect: whether the statement allows or denies access (Allow, Deny)
 - Principal: account/user/role to which this policy applied to
-- Action: list of actions this p
+- Action: list of actions this policy allows or denies
+-